 Building upon the individual's research interests and undergraduate experience, graduate study in Metal at SUNY New Paltz is a self-directed course of inquiry and action that cultivates responsibility, self-reliance, and confidence.
 With access to state-of-the-art facilities and the extensive knowledge and support of faculty, students expound upon their own research and making interests to develop a critical, self-reflexive creative practice.

-As faculty we work very closely with our graduates, meeting every week to provide encouragement and guidance.
-Each semester one member of faculty teaches a formal seminar while the others meet with the students one-on-one to discuss their studio work and research.
+As faculty, we work very closely with our graduates, meeting every week to provide encouragement and guidance.
+Each semester, one member of the faculty teaches a formal seminar while the others meet with the students one-on-one to discuss their studio work and research.
 We also team-teach and conduct joint critiques on a regular basis.
-The goal is to sustain an environment that fosters a commitment to making, regard for skill, knowledge of the history of art and craft disciplines and the significance of our actions as metalsmiths and jewelers.
+The goal is to sustain an environment that fosters a commitment to making, regard for skill, knowledge of the history of art and craft disciplines, and the significance of our actions as metalsmiths and jewelers.